-Today, I pray that the Holy Spirit turns our selfishness into conviction, our comfort into action and our wealth into a wildfire that cannot be put out.
+Today, I pray the Spirit turns our selfishness into conviction, our comfort into action and our wealth into a wildfire of generosity.

 Ask yourself right now, What can I stop buying for myself that can directly become a percentage of what I give away?